This post may contain affiliate links. For more information, read my disclosure policy.

 - ½ teaspoon ground nutmeg

 - 1 teaspoon ground cinnamon

-- About 20 chocolate caramel candies (Rolos or Dove or similar)
+- About 20 caramel candies (Werthers chewy or soft, Kraft, Rolos or Dove)

 - Scoop 1 tablespoon sized balls onto a cookie sheet covered with wax or parchment paper.
 They don’t need to be far apart, this is for chilling.
 Chill 30 minutes or until you can easily touch them but they’re still soft enough to roll.

 - Sandwich the caramel candies between two balls of dough and roll into a large ball.